typelevel/typelevel.github.com/_posts/2013-10-12-spires-ops-macros.md

   new ev.Ops(x) > y
 ```

+(This is actually slightly wrong.
+The expansion to `foo4` won't happen
+until runtime, when `infixOrderingOps` is called.
+But it helps
+illustrate the point.)

-The thing to notice here is that we will instantiate an `ev.Ops` instance
+Notice that we instantiate an `ev.Ops` instance for every call to
-every time the user calls `>` on a value of type `A`.
-This is not a big deal
-in most cases, but for a call that is normally quite fast it can add up when
+`>`.
+This is not a big deal in many cases, but for a call that is
-done many (e.g. millions) of times.
+normally quite fast it will add up when done many (e.g. millions) of
+times.

-It's possible to work around this, but the result is usually ugly:
+It's possible to work around this:

 ```scala
 def bar[A](x: A, y: A)(implicit ev: Ordering[A]): A =
   ev.gt(x, y)
 ```

-The `ev` parameter contains the method we actually want to call (`gt`), so
+The `ev` parameter contains the method we actually want (`gt`), so
-this code avoids instantiating an implicit object by calling it directly.
-This
-can get really ugly.
+instead of instantiating `ev.Ops` this code calls `ev.gt` directly.
+But this approach is ugly.
 Compare these two methods:

 ```scala
 def qux1[A: Field](x: A, y: A): A =